spyzz-hash/DopE_fri-d_Ay/README.md

 ## HOW TO DEPLOY

-I THANK INFOTEL FOR THIER FREE VIDEO SERVICE WATCH VIDEO ON HOW TO DEPLOY
+I THANK TO ME FOR VIDEO SERVICE WATCH VIDEO ON HOW TO DEPLOY

 <a href="https://youtu.be/xfHcm_e92eQ"><img src="https://img.shields.io/badge/How%20To-Deploy-red.svg?logo=Youtube"></a>